dhandyw11/Simple_AI/README.md

-# Simple_AI
+# Simple_AI_E-TRON
-Artificial Intelligence or AI using Speech Recognition to open youtube, and others
+A simple assignment about AI program based on Speech Recognition to do some task